-P_r = is the total precipitation at the project site for the 24-hour duration design storm event for the given return frequency (from the Isopluvial Maps in Figures 3.1 through 3.3.
+P_r = is the total precipitation at the project site for the 24-hour duration design storm event for the given return frequency (from the

+Isopluvial Maps in Figures 3.1 through 3.3.

-$i_R = (a_R)(T_C)^{-(b_R)}$; the unit peak rainfall intensity factor a_R and b_R are coefficients (from Table 3.4) used to adjust the equations for the design storm return frequency ($R$).
+$i_R = (a_R)(T_C)^{-(b_R)}$; the unit peak rainfall intensity factor only (Tc minimum value is 6.3 minutes).

+T_C = time of concentration (minutes), calculated using the method described below a_R and b_R are coefficients (from Table 3.4) used to adjust the equations for the design storm return frequency ($R$).
-T_C = time of concentration (minutes), calculated using the method described below only (Tc minimum value is 6.3 minutes).

-This "I_R" equation was developed by King County SWM Division staff from equations originally developed by Ron Mayo, P.E.
+This "'I_R" equation was developed by King County SWM Division staff from equations originally developed by Ron Mayo, P.E.
 It is based on the original Renton/Seattle Intensity/Duration/Frequency (I.D.F.) curves.
 Rather than requiring a family of curves for various locations in King County this equation adjusts proportionally the Renton/Seattle I.D.F. curve data by using the 24-hour duration total precipitation isopluvial maps.
 This adjustment is based on the assumption that the localized geo-climatic conditions that control the total volume of precipitation at a specific location also control the peak intensities proportionally.